ocaml/dune/doc/usage.rst

 This has the following effects:

--  it tells jbuilder to build everything that is installable and to ignore packages other than ``name`` defined in your project
+-  it tells dune to build everything that is installable and to ignore packages other than ``name`` defined in your project
--  it sets the root to prevent jbuilder from looking it up
+-  it sets the root to prevent dune from looking it up
 -  it sets the build profile to ``release``
 -  it uses whatever concurrency option opam provides
 -  it sets the default target to ``@install`` rather than ``@@default``